-Raw materials related to tea, aromatic substances, and qin were produced and distributed in large networks connecting tea farm owners, peasants, craftsmen, scholars, artists, officials, musicians, and people living in various states in the East Asian continent.
-The production and distribution of these raw materials changed the minds of the policy makers of these states.
-The production and distribution of the materials is termed as an “economic construct” because while the materials might not be daily necessities in a nutritional sense, they were construed as necessary in the consumption economies.
-The materials and these large networks enabled the active and frequent exchanges between the people and states in East Asia.
-Through these exchanges, they constructed tea, fragrance, and music as essential economical elements.
-To the scholar-artists living in the metropolitan areas, the raw materials were precious because of their fine quality and high transportation cost.
-The raw materials that were brought out from the mountains would subsequently be transformed to culturally and economically consumable products, which were exchanged among the scholar-artists and became objects of their artistic constructions.
-The tea garden owners, laborers, the state, governments on the central and local levels, artisans, other producers, merchants, coolies, along with the scholar-artists jointly constructed the economic value of the products.
+Raw materials related to tea, aromatic substances, and qin were produced and distributed in large networks connecting tea farm owners, peasants, artisans, scholars, artists, officials, musicians, and people living in various states in East Asia.
+The production and distribution of these raw materials influenced the decisions of policymakers in these states.
+The production and distribution of the materials are termed an “economic construct” because, while the materials were not daily necessities in a nutritional sense, they were construed as necessary in the consumption economies.
+The materials and these large networks enabled active and frequent exchanges between people and states in East Asia.
+Through these exchanges, they constructed tea, fragrance, and music as essential economic elements.
+To the scholar-artists living in metropolitan areas, the raw materials were precious because of their fine quality and high transportation cost.
+The raw materials brought down from the mountains would subsequently be transformed into culturally and economically consumable products, which were exchanged among the scholar-artists and became objects of their artistic constructions.
+The tea garden owners, labourers, the state, governments at the central and local levels, artisans, other producers, merchants, coolies, and scholar-artists jointly constructed the economic value of the products.

-Represented in various media including the verbal and the visual, the three types of ephemeral practices contributed significantly to the formation of the consensus and shared imagination of particular scholar-artist communities.
-The scholar-artists would take part in their literati gatherings and represent the sequence of the elegant artistic activities in paintings.
-Their predilection for reclusiveness, calmness, quietude, and peacefulness was reflected in their paintings and literary works.
-These values came to be accepted by scholar-artists of certain groups, and were passed on from generations to generations.
-These literary works were sometimes written in direct self-expression, and sometimes as a medium of exchange by which the scholar-artists could share the views with their fellow colleagues and friends and in the process consolidated their sense of belonging to a community.
+Represented in various media, including verbal and visual media, the three types of ephemeral practices contributed significantly to forming a consensus and shared imagination of particular scholar-artist communities.
+The scholar-artists would participate in their literati gatherings and represent the sequence of the elegant artistic activities in paintings.
+Their predilection for reclusiveness, calm, tranquillity, and peace was reflected in their paintings and literary works.
+These values were accepted by scholar-artists of certain groups and passed on from generation to generation.
+These literary works were sometimes written as direct self-expression and sometimes as a medium of exchange by which the scholar-artists could share their views with their colleagues and peers and, in the process, consolidate their sense of belonging to a community.

-While the scholar-artists expended great effort in expressing their emotions, beliefs, and aspirations in their artistic creation processes, the properties of the three cultures also shaped how these scholar-artists imagined them.
-There existed, therefore, interactions between human, materials, and the ephemeral.
-The shared sensorial experiences and ephemeral practices of the scholar-artists reinforced the cohesion of their own communities.
+While the scholar-artists expended great effort in expressing their emotions, beliefs, and aspirations in their artistic creation processes, the properties of the cultures of tea, music, and fragrance also shaped how these scholar-artists imagined themselves.
+Therefore, interactions existed between humans, materials, and the ephemeral arts.
+The scholar-artists’ shared sensory experiences and cultural practices reinforced the cohesion of their communities.

 Approaches

-How to make a bowl of good tea in the Northern Song becomes the point of departure in this book.
-It will begin by investigating various tea-making methods in the Northern Song.
-Numerous people, including emperor Huizong and his subordinates such as ministers and palace servants, other royal elites, scholar-officials, artists, ordinary citizens, and the northerners and southerners had a variety of preferences over the leaves, production and processing, color, taste, fragrance, and texture of the tea.
-As bowls, ewers, and kilns came to the attention of these tea lovers, selecting what types of utensils to serve tea also became a topic of debate.
-Aromatic substances and music were very useful in creating an enjoyable atmosphere of drinking tea.
-Sources of the aromatic substances and materials for making musical instruments directed the scholar-artists’ aesthetic thoughts as well as the flow of goods of the state.
+The point of departure in this book is the procedure for making a good bowl of tea as prescribed by Northern Song cognoscenti.
+I begin by investigating various tea-making methods from the Northern Song period.
+Several people, including emperor Huizong and his subordinates such as ministers and palace servants, other royal elites, scholar-officials, artists, ordinary citizens, and northerners and southerners, had preferences concerning the choice of leaves, production and processing, colour, taste, fragrance, and consistency of the tea.
+As bowls, ewers, and the specificities of ceramics came to the attention of these tea lovers, selecting utensils for serving tea also became a topic of debate.
+Aromatic substances and music created an enjoyable atmosphere for drinking tea.
+Sources of aromatic substances and materials for making musical instruments directed the scholar-artists’ aesthetic ideas and trade in luxury items in the state.